IBM/cloud-functions-workshops/prereqs/cloud-functions.md

 _**Note**: This `cloud-functions` CLI plugin provides the_ [_Apache OpenWhisk CLI_](https://github.com/apache/incubator-openwhisk/blob/master/docs/cli.md) _as a sub-command under the IBM Cloud CLI.
 Platform credentials are provided automatically by the IBM Cloud CLI.
 THis is why one of the aliases is named `wsk`._

 ---
-🎉 **Congratulations, you've successfully registered an IBM Cloud account, configured the IBM Cloud CLI for Cloud Functions development and executed your first serverless function!
+🎉 **Congratulations, you've successfully configured the IBM Cloud CLI for Cloud Functions development and executed your first serverless function!
 Let's start using the platform to create our own serverless applications…** 🎉